Warblade (comics): Fictional character biography

 Reno went with the Wild C.A.T.s to Khera, home of the Kherubim, where he met other shapeshifters like himself.
 He became an apprentice to the ancient shapeshifter Lord Proteus at the Shaper's Guild and learned many new ways to use his powers.
 He was disappointed when fellow Wild C.A.T.s members Voodoo and Spartan uncovered the darker side of Kheran society.
 The Wild C.A.T.s left Khera soon afterward and returned home.

 Back home, Reno stayed with the team and began a relationship with Jules, Emp's assistant.
 Soon afterwards the team disbanded following the apparent death of their teammate Zealot.

 Reno retired and focused on his art.
-Pike hadn't forgotten his vision though.
+Pike had not forgotten his vision though.
 He attempted to kill Warblade and managed to disperse Warblade's molecules with an explosion that also killed Reno's girlfriend, Jules.
-Reno was able to literally pull himself back together and wanted revenge.
+Reno was able to regenerate his body and wanted revenge.
 He tracked Pike to Sarajevo, where they fought again.
 This time Warblade won and he killed Pike and added the final insult to the dying Pike: even if Pike had killed Warblade, he would have failed his quest, because the Wild C.A.T.s had been disbanded for months.

 Afterwards he fell into a state of depression, that eventually led to the loss of his powers and his hands.
 After a little soul searching, some violent confrontations that almost led to his death, and an experimental drug given to him by the scientist responsible for suppressing his alien genes, he regained his powers.

 Reno returned to New York City and retired as a superhero.
 He became a full-time artist again, though he still met up with his teammate Grifter from time to time.
 He was forced to use his powers again during one of his expositions, when the Kherubim Brotherhood of the Sword turned a large part of New York's population into bloodthirsty creatures.

-He appeared briefly during the Captain Atom: Armageddon storyline, before the new Void entity Nikola Hanssen rebooted the Wildstorm Universe into WorldStorm.
+He appeared briefly during the Captain Atom: Armageddon storyline, before the Void entity Nikola Hanssen rebooted the Wildstorm Universe into WorldStorm.

 WildCats vol. 4

-Warblade is one of the several WildCats that Hadrian has managed to recruit; under the black-ops codename of "Cutlery Kid," he is deep in Kaizen Gamorra's extraterrestrial colony, providing intelligence back to Spartan on Earth.
+Warblade is one of the several WildCats that Hadrian has managed to recruit; under the black-ops codename of "Cutlery Kid", he is deep in Kaizen Gamorra's extraterrestrial colony, providing intelligence back to Spartan on Earth.

 The New 52

 Warblade had a role in the series, The Ravagers as Rose Wilson's partner.
-Warblade is one of the chief members of the Ravagers, the personal army for N.O.W.H.E.R.E..
-As such, he follows the orders of N.O.W.H.E.R.E.'s leader Harvest.
+Warblade is one of the chief members of the Ravagers, the personal army for N.O.W.H.E.R.E.
+As such, he follows the orders of Harvest, the founder of N.O.W.H.E.R.E.
 During the Culling, Warblade was among the members of the Ravagers that tested the survivors of the kill-or-be-killed tournament.
 During the altercation, several test subjects of the Colony escaped.
-Along with Rose Wilson, Warblade was tasked with tracking down some of the escapees, as well as to kill Caitlin Fairchild.
-He is killed by Deathstroke.
+Warblade is tasked with tracking down some of the escapees, during which he is killed by Deathstroke.
+Warblade is resurrected following the DC Rebirth and Infinite Frontier relaunches.